enleneennugy/scripts_dump/README.md

 # scripts_dump
-Where all the little script are stored
+Where all the small scripts are stored

 - change_filename_with_list